Leith Wheeler Investment Counsel Ltd. Acquires 87,280 Shares of Gentex Co. (NASDAQ:GNTX)

-Leith Wheeler Investment Counsel Ltd. increased its holdings in shares of Gentex Co.
-(NASDAQ:GNTX – Get Rating) by 54.7% during the first quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission.
-The firm owned 246,980 shares of the auto parts company’s stock after acquiring an additional 87,280 shares during the quarter.
+Leith Wheeler Investment Counsel Ltd. boosted its position in Gentex Co.
+(NASDAQ:GNTX – Get Rating) by 54.7% in the first quarter, according to its most recent disclosure with the Securities and Exchange Commission (SEC).
+The fund owned 246,980 shares of the auto parts company’s stock after buying an additional 87,280 shares during the quarter.
 Gentex makes up about 1.1% of Leith Wheeler Investment Counsel Ltd.’s holdings, making the stock its 24th largest position.
-Leith Wheeler Investment Counsel Ltd. owned about 0.11% of Gentex worth $7,204,000 at the end of the most recent quarter.
+Leith Wheeler Investment Counsel Ltd. owned about 0.11% of Gentex worth $7,204,000 at the end of the most recent reporting period.

-A number of other institutional investors have also modified their holdings of the stock.
-KRS Capital Management LLC purchased a new stake in Gentex in the fourth quarter worth $28,000.
-National Bank of Canada FI purchased a new position in Gentex during the fourth quarter worth about $30,000.
-Benjamin Edwards Inc. purchased a new position in shares of Gentex during the fourth quarter worth about $33,000.
-Wagner Wealth Management LLC bought a new position in shares of Gentex in the fourth quarter worth approximately $35,000.
-Finally, Covestor Ltd purchased a new stake in Gentex in the fourth quarter valued at approximately $37,000.
-Institutional investors and hedge funds own 86.24% of the company’s stock.
+Other large investors have also recently added to or reduced their stakes in the company.
+EdgePoint Investment Group Inc. grew its position in Gentex by 97.9% during the fourth quarter.
+EdgePoint Investment Group Inc. now owns 7,793,008 shares of the auto parts company’s stock worth $271,586,000 after buying an additional 3,856,036 shares in the last quarter.
+State Street Corp raised its position in Gentex by 1.0% during the fourth quarter.
+State Street Corp now owns 6,314,445 shares of the auto parts company’s stock valued at $220,058,000 after purchasing an additional 65,579 shares in the last quarter.
+Ceredex Value Advisors LLC lifted its stake in Gentex by 24.2% during the fourth quarter.
+Ceredex Value Advisors LLC now owns 4,264,938 shares of the auto parts company’s stock worth $148,633,000 after purchasing an additional 830,321 shares during the last quarter.
+Ariel Investments LLC lifted its position in Gentex by 30.5% in the 4th quarter.
+Ariel Investments LLC now owns 4,248,656 shares of the auto parts company’s stock worth $148,065,000 after buying an additional 992,611 shares during the last quarter.
+Finally, Cooke & Bieler LP boosted its stake in Gentex by 0.6% in the fourth quarter.
+Cooke & Bieler LP now owns 3,865,907 shares of the auto parts company’s stock worth $134,727,000 after buying an additional 22,570 shares in the last quarter.
+86.24% of the stock is owned by institutional investors and hedge funds.

-Several equities research analysts have issued reports on GNTX shares.
-StockNews.com initiated coverage on Gentex in a research note on Thursday, March 31st.
-They set a “hold” rating for the company.
+A number of research analysts have commented on GNTX shares.
+Robert W. Baird increased their price target on shares of Gentex from $33.00 to $34.00 in a research report on Monday, April 25th.
 The Goldman Sachs Group reduced their price target on shares of Gentex from $26.00 to $25.00 in a research report on Wednesday, June 1st.
-BNP Paribas started coverage on shares of Gentex in a research report on Monday, April 11th.
-They set an “outperform” rating on the stock.
-Exane BNP Paribas began coverage on shares of Gentex in a research report on Monday, April 11th.
-They set an “outperform” rating on the stock.
-Finally, Robert W. Baird boosted their price objective on Gentex from $33.00 to $34.00 in a research report on Monday, April 25th.
-One research analyst has rated the stock with a sell rating, one has assigned a hold rating and six have assigned a buy rating to the company’s stock.
-According to MarketBeat.com, the stock presently has a consensus rating of “Moderate Buy” and a consensus target price of $33.85.
+BNP Paribas began coverage on Gentex in a research report on Monday, April 11th.
+They issued an “outperform” rating for the company.
+StockNews.com began coverage on Gentex in a research report on Thursday, March 31st.
+They issued a “hold” rating for the company.
+Finally, Exane BNP Paribas began coverage on Gentex in a research report on Monday, April 11th.
+They issued an “outperform” rating for the company.
+One research analyst has rated the stock with a sell rating, one has assigned a hold rating and six have issued a buy rating to the company.
+Based on data from MarketBeat, the stock has an average rating of “Moderate Buy” and an average price target of $33.85.

 Gentex (NASDAQ:GNTX – Get Rating) last issued its quarterly earnings results on Friday, April 22nd.
 The auto parts company reported $0.37 earnings per share for the quarter, topping the consensus estimate of $0.32 by $0.05.
 The company had revenue of $468.50 million for the quarter, compared to analysts’ expectations of $432.40 million.
 Gentex had a return on equity of 17.46% and a net margin of 19.52%.
 The firm’s revenue for the quarter was down 3.1% on a year-over-year basis.
 During the same period in the prior year, the firm earned $0.46 earnings per share.
-On average, equities analysts predict that Gentex Co. will post 1.64 EPS for the current year.
+As a group, equities research analysts predict that Gentex Co. will post 1.64 earnings per share for the current year.

 The business also recently announced a quarterly dividend, which will be paid on Wednesday, July 20th.
 Stockholders of record on Friday, July 8th will be paid a $0.12 dividend.
 The ex-dividend date of this dividend is Thursday, July 7th.
 This represents a $0.48 dividend on an annualized basis and a dividend yield of 1.72%.
 Gentex’s dividend payout ratio is currently 34.29%.

-In other news, Director Gary F. Goode sold 2,845 shares of the stock in a transaction on Friday, May 20th.
-The stock was sold at an average price of $30.17, for a total value of $85,833.65.
-Following the sale, the director now directly owns 27,861 shares of the company’s stock, valued at $840,566.37.
-The transaction was disclosed in a legal filing with the SEC, which is available at this hyperlink.
+In other news, Director Gary F. Goode sold 2,845 shares of the company’s stock in a transaction on Friday, May 20th.
+The stock was sold at an average price of $30.17, for a total transaction of $85,833.65.
+Following the transaction, the director now directly owns 27,861 shares of the company’s stock, valued at $840,566.37.
+The sale was disclosed in a filing with the SEC, which is available at the SEC website.
 Corporate insiders own 0.16% of the company’s stock.

 About Gentex (Get Rating)